AceUnitAceUnit Manual

 AceUnit.jar is a Java program and the core for automation in AceUnit.
 It scans a test source code and will generate all required information that the AceUnit framework will need to run your tests.
 That information will be placed in the specified header file.

-We know that running Java in a C environment is not convenient in
+We know that running Java in a C environment is not convenient.
+As soon as the main framework is stable, there will be a C implementation of AceUnit.jar.

 Variants of Unit Test Declaration